Cardiologist, discusses what happens to the heart when in atrial fibrillation.

 Heart Health : Cardiologist, and Registered Dietician.
 The Heart Health Benefits of Cucumbers:

-What is Local Cardiologist
+What is Cardiologist

 If you have a heart condition or symptoms of a heart condition such as obesity, atrial fibrillation, stroke or heart murmur, your local family physician will refer you to a local cardiologist.
 A local cardiologist is a medical provider who diagnoses and treats diseases of the cardiovascular system and blood vessels.
 A local cardiologist may perform surgeries such as ablation, coronary angioplasty, stent implementation and pacemaker surgery.
 Or, they may refer you to a local cardiothoracic surgeon to perform the surgery.